 My experience with the two different approaches (viz., experiment and theory), allowed me to appreciate the importance of the different types of tools needed to address frontier questions.
 So, while my core approach to physics problems is a theoretical one, involving the use of both analytical and computational techniques, I also endeavor to collaborate closely with experiments in order to gain insight into challenging problems.

 My dissertation was focused on studying the effects of disorder on quantum phases such as superfluids.
 Disorder induced phenomena entails some of the most difficult problems in physics and are rife with open questions.
-The field of artificial materials constitutes a recent innovation that uses traditional AMO approaches to delve into fundamental questions in Condensed Matter (CM).
-The synthesis of such materials have allowed for a novel synergistic approach between experiment and theory to gain insights into disordered systems.
+Much of my work is focused on understanding novel realizations of such systems with ultra-cold atomic gases.
 My collaborative effort with Dr. Brian DeMarco's experimental group at UIUC undertook a comprehensive study of the strongly correlated physics in the presence of disorder in a Bosonic system.
 The project entailed some of the largest Quantum Monte-Carlo simulations to date, which were performed on supercomputers such as Titan.

-During my time in Princeton and Caltech, I have been working on a number of important areas of physics.
+During my time in Princeton and Caltech, I worked on a number of important areas of physics.
 The first is in non-equilibrium classical systems.
-Such systems are ubiquitous in nature, including processes as diverse as heat flow in nanotubes, flocking of birds, chemical kinetics, dynamics of ribosomes on m-RNA, growth of cancer cells, etc. The properties of the rare fluctuations of such systems are incredibly important as they encode mechanisms through which a system undergoes spontaneous change and by which it responds to external perturbations.
+Such systems are ubiquitous in nature, including processes as diverse as heat flow in nanotubes, flocking of birds, chemical kinetics, dynamics of ribosomes on m-RNA, growth of cancer cells, etc. Understanding the properties of such systems via the fluctuations encoded in their dynamics have been a longstanding challenge of physics.
+My work here involved devising a novel sampling strategy that exploits a connection with quantum mechanics to enable calculations for real systems with unprecedented resolution.
+Towards this end, I also explored the use of Tensor Networks (TNs) and associated algorithms to study such systems.

 Apart from fundamental research, I am also interested in computational and other technologies, including neural networks, network security, financial algorithms and so forth.
 I am always on the look out for fun side projects in different contexts, as I think a hybrid approach towards learning keeps my mind engaged and enables me to think non-linearly and make global connections.